 9] Check the storage status

-If you have the free plan of Google Drive, you will be offered 15 GB of free storage.
+If you have the free Google Drive plan, you will receive 15 GB of storage.
 And we all know how easy it is nowadays to fill up 15 GB quickly.
-So, in case you have exceeded the storage limit, Google Drive will fail to sync any more files from Windows.
+So, if you have exceeded the storage limit, Google Drive will stop syncing any more files from Windows.
 In that case, the best thing you can try is to free up some space or go for a paid plan.

 Related: Fix Google Backup and Sync errors